 Capturing the very best of Iceland’s natural wonders

-In celebration of the launch of our Iceland leaderboard prize draw, we’ve spoken to our partners at Canon to find out how best to photograph the country’s winter wonderland.
+We’ve spoken to our partners at Canon to find out how best to photograph the country’s winter wonderland.
 There are photography tips and product recommendations for beginners, expert photographers and everyone in-between, so you can make sure your snaps truly capture the essence of Iceland.

 Braving the elements

 The weather across the winter can be unpredictable, make sure you check the weather forecast every day and pack the right gear so that the elements don’t get the better of you.

 - Pack a sturdy tripod to withstand the winds and a head torch with a red light - this will preserve your night vision when it gets dark.

 - If you’re using a Canon camera, use the free Canon Camera Connect app to trigger the camera – minimising camera shake from cold hands.
 Consider an external battery pack for your phone if you’re worrying about apps draining the battery.

 - Consider using your camera’s white balance during the day for consistent colour with grey skies.